2019 CIBEL Global Network Young Scholars Workshop: Technological Change and the Future of International Economic Legal Order: China and beyond

 - Organising social and networking events for members

 - Providing opportunities for network members to contribute to the possible books/journal issues of relevant publications arising from the Annual CIBEL Global Network Conference.

 About the Young Scholars Workshop

-The Young Scholars Workshop will be held on 2 May 2019 at UNSW Law.
-In alignment with the theme, the workshop will discuss issues relevant to technological change and international business law and economic law.
+The Young Scholars Workshop was held on 2 May 2019 at UNSW Law.
+In alignment with the theme, the workshop discussed issues relevant to technological change and international business law and economic law.

-The Young Scholars Workshop will give you an opportunity to present your paper to peers and get extensive feedback from senior experts on their graduate research in general, and their chosen methodologies.
-The workshop will also include research skills and networking sessions, a roundtable discussion on topical CIBEL issues and an information session on publishing advice.
-It is a good opportunity for PhD candidates and Young Scholars to demonstrate their work with peers from all around the globe and get practical skills for further research and study.
+The Young Scholars Workshop gave everyone an opportunity to present their paper to peers and get extensive feedback from senior experts on their graduate research in general, and their chosen methodologies.
+The workshop also included research skills and networking sessions, a roundtable discussion on topical CIBEL issues and an information session on publishing advice.
+It was a good opportunity for PhD candidates and Young Scholars to demonstrate their work with peers from all around the globe and get practical skills for further research and study.

 How to apply for presenting

-Interested Young Scholars should submit their application in areas of either technological change or international business and economic law.
+Interested Young Scholars were recommended to submit their application in areas of either technological change or international business and economic law.
 Both topics are understood in its broad sense and any related research is welcome.